-California murder suspect won't face charges in South Dakota
+California slaying suspect no longer charged in South Dakota

 RAPID CITY, S.D. – Authorities in South Dakota have dropped local charges against a California man who they say was arrested with his mother's body found in the vehicle he was driving.

-The Capital Journal reports the procedural move by prosecutors clears the way for 30-year-old Tosten Walsh Lommen to be returned to California to face a murder charge in that state.
+The procedural move by prosecutors clears the way for Tosten Walsh Lommen, 30, to be returned to California to face a murder charge in that state, the Capital Journal reported.

-Authorities allege Lommen killed his mother, 58-year-old Michelle Walsh, sometime around Dec.
+Authorities allege Lommen killed his mother, Michelle Walsh, 58, sometime around Dec.
 30 while the two were living in her home in Palm Springs, California.

-Lommen was arrested on New Year's Day on suspicion of drunk driving and eluding police following a chase on Interstate 90 in South Dakota.
-Authorities say they found his mother's body wrapped in a blanket in the back seat.
+Lommen was arrested on New Year's Day on suspicion of drunk driving and eluding police following a 50-mile (80-kilometer) chase on Interstate 90 in South Dakota that reached speeds surpassing 100 mph.
+Authorities said they found his mother's body wrapped in a blanket in the back of his sport utility vehicle, and that an autopsy concluded Walsh had died from head and neck injuries.

+He was charged with murder in California's Riverside County on Jan.
+8.

+Lommen had been scheduled to enter pleas Wednesday to South Dakota state charges of felony aggravated eluding and misdemeanor drunken driving, reckless driving and resisting arrest.
+Assistant Attorney General Scott Roetzel dropped those charges early in the week, and the hearing was canceled.

 Information from: Pierre Capital Journal, http://www.capjournal.com